codeforamerica/coro-fellows-training/CfAAndCivicTech.md

 ### Peer Network

-Government innovators can connect with each other to share resources and best practices.
+Government innovators can connect with each other to share resources and good ideas/strategies.
+Also, provides government with best practices via provided training.

 ### Accelerator